-This includes ultra-processed, ready-to-cook foods like "sausages", "schnitzel" or fried patties e.g., based on soy, tofu, lupine, mushrooms or milk as well as seitan.
-Tofu, seitan and tempeh (whether nature or pickled) that undergo no further processing are not considered in this context.
+This includes ultra-processed, ready-to-cook food like "sausages", "schnitzel" or fried patties e.g., based on soy, tofu, lupine, mushrooms, or milk as well as seitan.
+Tofu, seitan, and tempeh (whether natural or marinated) that undergo no further processing are not considered in this context.

-Beverages are available anytime.
+Beverages are available at any time.